CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/1_AzSHCIIntegration.md

 This Lab also includes a dedicated Windows Admin Center (WAC) gateway server.
 The WAC gateway server can be accessed by connecting to it from RDP.
 A shortcut is available on the HCIBox-Client desktop.

-1. Open this shortcut and use the domain credential (arcedemo@jumpstart.local) to start an RDP session to the Windows Admin Center VM.
+1. Open this shortcut and use the domain credential (arcdemo@jumpstart.local) to start an RDP session to the Windows Admin Center VM.

 ![-](./media/wac_gateway_shortcut.png "Screenshot showing WAC desktop shortcut")